From the Name Flooring install team, serving Port Moody and the Tri-Cities.

 How much does tile installation cost in Port Moody?

-Tile is quoted per space rather than at a flat rate, because it is the most custom floor we install.
-In a condo the bathroom waterproofing drives the labour, and on a Heritage Mountain slope home the subfloor often needs leveling first, on top of tile format, pattern, and cuts around fixtures.
+Tile starts from approximately $9.50/sf, quoted per space.
+In an older character home the subfloor often needs leveling and backerboard first, and in a condo the bathroom waterproofing drives the labour, on top of tile format, pattern, and cuts around fixtures.
 Use the free estimate and add an installer visit for an accurate Port Moody tile number.